radetzky-dev/fullstack_backend_ottobre2023/lezione12/query.md

 SELECT first_name as NOME, last_name AS COGNOME, title AS TITOLO, description AS DESCRIZIONE, catTbl.name as CATEGORIA  from actor as actorTbl  INNER JOIN film_actor as filmactorTbl ON actorTbl.actor_id = filmactorTbl.actor_id  INNER JOIN film as filmTbl ON filmactorTbl.film_id= filmTbl.film_id INNER JOIN film_category as filmCatTbl ON filmTbl.film_id= filmCatTbl.film_id INNER JOIN category as catTbl ON filmCatTbl.category_id = catTbl.category_id where catTbl.name IN ( "Action","Animation", "Children") and description like "%Canadian%" limit 50;

 SELECT DISTINCT title AS TITOLO, description AS DESCRIZIONE, catTbl.name as CATEGORIA  from actor as actorTbl  INNER JOIN film_actor as filmactorTbl ON actorTbl.actor_id = filmactorTbl.actor_id  INNER JOIN film as filmTbl ON filmactorTbl.film_id= filmTbl.film_id INNER JOIN film_category as filmCatTbl ON filmTbl.film_id= filmCatTbl.film_id INNER JOIN category as catTbl ON filmCatTbl.category_id = catTbl.category_id where catTbl.name IN ( "Action","Animation", "Children") and description like "%Canadian%" limit 50;

+4a

+SELECT first_name as NOME, last_name AS COGNOME, city as CITTA, country as PAESE from customer as custTBL INNER JOIN address as custaddress ON custTBL.address_id = custaddress.address_id INNER JOIN city as cityTBL ON custaddress.city_id = cityTBL.city_id
+INNER JOIN country as countryTBL ON cityTBL.country_id= countryTBL.country_id limit 20;

+SELECT first_name as NOME, last_name AS COGNOME, custaddress.address as INDIRIZZO, city as CITTA, custaddress.district as STATO, country as NAZIONE from customer as custTBL INNER JOIN address as custaddress ON custTBL.address_id = custaddress.address_id INNER JOIN city as cityTBL ON custaddress.city_id = cityTBL.city_id
+INNER JOIN country as countryTBL ON cityTBL.country_id= countryTBL.country_id limit 20;

+SELECT first_name as NOME, last_name AS COGNOME, custaddress.address as INDIRIZZO, city as CITTA, custaddress.district as STATO, country as NAZIONE from customer as custTBL INNER JOIN address as custaddress ON custTBL.address_id = custaddress.address_id INNER JOIN city as cityTBL ON custaddress.city_id = cityTBL.city_id
+INNER JOIN country as countryTBL ON cityTBL.country_id= countryTBL.country_id where custaddress.district like "%california%" or city like "York" limit 20;

+SELECT first_name as NOME, last_name AS COGNOME, custaddress.address as INDIRIZZO, city as CITTA, custaddress.district as STATO, country as NAZIONE from customer as custTBL INNER JOIN address as custaddress ON custTBL.address_id = custaddress.address_id INNER JOIN city as cityTBL ON custaddress.city_id = cityTBL.city_id
+INNER JOIN country as countryTBL ON cityTBL.country_id= countryTBL.country_id where custaddress.district like "%england%" and custTBL.active =1 and custTBL.customer_id !=477
+limit 20;